david-holtkamp/FoodHub/README.md

 - Tested the SQL query by deploying a local Postgres instance and importing the csv's

 TO-DO:
-- Given more time, I may have done some slight refactoring and tested scalability of both script and SQL query.
+- Given more time, I may have done some slight refactoring and further tested scalability of both script and SQL query.
 - Add testing
 - Better documentation for methods
 - Add logging statements